River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 **No time to read?** [Quick Guide](https://github.com/River-Mochi/CS2-Templates/blob/main/docs/PrefabQuickGuide.md#prefabsystem-source-of-truth--quick-guide-cs2-modding)

-> [Scene Explorer mod](https://mods.paradoxplaza.com/mods/74285/Windows) is recommended to inspect entities in-game.
+> [Scene Explorer mod](https://mods.paradoxplaza.com/mods/74285/Windows) is recommended to inspect entities in-game.<br>
-> Examples use Magic Hearse mod but the pattern applies to *any* prefab type.
+> Examples use Magic Hearse mod but the pattern applies to *any* prefab type.<br>
 > Refer to Unity 1.3* user manuals as other versions may not be supported.

 ---